B3none/csgo-retakes-hud/README.md

 This will work with all versions of the retakes plugin

 # Installation
-Add the latest compiled version of the `retakeshud.smx` into your `addons/sourcemod/plugins/` folder.
+Add the latest compiled version of the `retakes-hud.smx` into your `addons/sourcemod/plugins/` folder.

 The latest version is listed on the [releases tab](https://github.com/b3none/retakes-hud/releases)